RoyalIcing/flambeau/README.md

 - Allows reducers to be **reused**, using props to customize.
 - **Bulk forwarding of actions** within reducers to allow composition of reducers, such as in collections or other hierarchies.
 - Action **introspection methods to allow encapsulation** of reducers’ internal state.
 - Get a **consensus for async actions**, such as whether something needs loading or not, by polling reducers using introspection methods.
-This reduces coupling between reducers and actions, allowing greater code reuse.
+This removes coupling between reducers and actions, allowing greater code reuse.

-## Using Flambeau
+## Actions

 ```javascript
 // actions/TodoListActions.js